mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

 my-first-pod   0/1     ContainerCreating   0          8s
 rajith@k8s-master:~$
 ```
 It is containerising.
-How will we check the details of it?
+How do we check the details of it?
 I mean, to see what is happening in the background. 🤔

 ```yaml
 rajith@k8s-master:~$ kubectl describe pod my-first-pod